Characters: The Legend of Zelda: Majora's Mask

 - Hello, Insert Name Here: His official name is Link.
 His in-game name is whatever you name Link.

 - Video Game Cruelty Potential: Link can assume this guy's identity and steal his reservation at the inn.
-It gets you a silver rupee stored in his room, easy access to the inn at night (the alternative being the Deku flower close to the entrance), the chance to listen in to Anju's room thanks to faulty inner walls (only to hear her crying if you don't go through the events of her sidequest during the first day) and making an innocent bystander sleep outside in the rain.
+It gets you a silver rupee stored in his room, easy access to the inn at night (the alternative being the Deku flower close to the entrance), and the chance to listen in to Anju's room thanks to faulty inner walls (only to hear her crying about the dilemma she faces), but makes an innocent bystander sleep outside in the cold.

 - The Ditherer: Mayor Dotour seems incapable of exercising his authority at all, much less making important decisions (namely, whether the town's carnival should continue in the face of apparent disaster).